webbhuset/realworld-actor-model/doc/component/Tags.md

 # Tags

+A "tag cloud" component.

 ## Responsibilities

 ### Basic

-- Fetch and Render tags
+- Render tags
 - When a tag is clicked, send an out msg
+- Display an error message if something went wrong.

 ### Extra